 The slowest racing days in the world offers plenty of awful opportunities for bets.
 Hundreds of races are run across America on the busiest racing days.
 Since each race is an opportunity for a bet or two, you might think it prudent to research as much as you can and be constantly placing bets.
 The truth is, not every horse race betting opportunity is created equal.
 We'd say that the majority of available horse races on a given day are poor opportunities for all but the most experienced bettors.
 Good horse race bettors wait patiently for the best opportunity, then put all their money down on their version of a sure-thing.
 Bettors who just have to drop a dime one very running are the ones who end up destitute.

 How do you know what races to pick?
 You want to wager when you find the right price and the right value.
 That means finding the right animal at the cheapest price and best odds, on a track where they're likely to win.
-The next piece of strategic advice will help you get to a place where you know when those two things are in place.
+The next piece among the horse racing strategic advices will help you get to a place where you know when those two things are in place.

 Handicapping is the art (some would say the science) of comparing horses who are competing against each other in a race.
 Horse racing is a beautiful game because it provides so many ways to win.
 Some bettors handicap based entirely on speed, while others concentrate on pace, or the time between hoof beats.
 Spend enough time at the track and you'll come across all sorts of interesting, esoteric rating and handicapping systems created by bettors.
 All of these methodologies have their ups and downs.
 No one has yet "figured out" horse racing, the way they've figured out blackjack and chess.
 There's no right or wrong way – so long as you're using some sort of method.